FlipsideCrypto/sdk/python/README.md

 ```

 #### Caching
-The results of this query will be cached for 60 minutes, given the `ttl_minutes` parameter is set to 60.
+The results of this query will be cached for 60 minutes since the `ttl_minutes` parameter is set to 60.

 #### 📄 Pagination
 If we wanted to retrieve the next 5 rows of the query result set simply increment the `page_number` to 2 and run: